walmartlabs/lacinia/docs/tutorial/component.rst

-The user namespace has shrunk; previously it was responsible for loading the schema, and creating and starting the Pedestal service; this has all shifted to components.
+The user namespace has shrunk; previously it was responsible for loading the schema, and creating and starting the Pedestal service; this has all shifted to the individual components.

-Intead, the user namespace creates an initial system, and can use ``start-system`` and ``stop-system`` on it: no direct knowledge of loading schemas or starting and stopping Pedestal is present.
+Instead, the user namespace creates an initial system, and can use ``start-system`` and ``stop-system`` on that system: no direct knowledge of loading schemas or starting and stopping Pedestal is present.

-The user namespace used to have vars for both the schema and the Pedestal system.
+The user namespace previously had vars for both the schema and the Pedestal system.
 Now it only has a single var, for the Component system.